bjorkypie/pumpkin-spice-theme/README.md

 # README
-## :jack_o_lantern: Welcome to the Pumpkin Spice color theme! :jack_o_lantern:
+##:coffee::maple_leaf::jack_o_lantern: Welcome to the Pumpkin Spice color theme! :jack_o_lantern::maple_leaf::coffee:

-Autumn :maple_leaf: doesn't need to be in the air to use this PSL color theme.
-You can feel as festive your favorite fall :coffee: caffienated drink anytime.
+Autumn doesn't need to be in the air to use this PSL color theme.
+You can feel as festive your favorite fall caffienated drink anytime.

 **Enjoy!**